-The goals of monitoring include: 1) Collection of basic information about each pumpout and dump station, 2) assessment of the usage of pumpouts by taking bi-annual meter readings over a one-year period for each marina, 3) stock parts and provide and install replacements if necessary (i.e. instruction and pumpout stickers, ball and/or banjo valves, nozzles, zip ties, site glasses and hose hooks) as needed at sites, 4) test and measure the pumpout system performance, 5) coordinate with the Nav App developer for the maintenance of the Nav App, provide metric gathering service for App usage on a regular basis and 6) develop an annual pumpout and dump station usage report to be submitted to DBW.
+The goals of monitoring include: 1) Collection of basic information about each pumpout and dump station, 2) assessment of the usage of pumpouts by taking bi-annual meter readings over a one-year period for each marina, 3) stock parts and provide and install replacements if necessary (i.e. instruction and pumpout stickers, ball and/or banjo valves, nozzles, zip ties, site glasses and hose hooks) as needed at sites, 4) test and measure the pumpout system performance, 5) update and maintain collected data in the Pumpout Nav App 6) coordinate with the Nav App developer for the maintenance of the Nav App, provide metric gathering service for App usage on a regular basis and 7) develop an annual pumpout and dump station usage report to be submitted to DBW.